idlesign/django-sitetree/README.md

 1. Add the 'sitetree' application to 'INSTALLED_APPS' in your settings file (usually 'settings.py').
 2. Run './manage.py syncdb' to install sitetree tables into database.
-3. Go to Django Admin site and add some menus and menu items.
+3. Go to Django Admin site and add some trees and tree items.
 4. Add '{% load sitetree %}' tag to the top of a template.

   Now you can use the following template tags: